diegovalle/Homicide-MX-Drug-War/county-month/readme.md

-Homicide in Mexico by month
+锘縃omicide in Mexico by month
 ================================================
 Two scripts to explore how have the different military operations affected the homicide rate.
 One for the states and the other for Ciudad Juarez since it has the highest murder rate in the whole world.